minruixu/Circuit-X/README.md

 ## Introdution

--there are two source-output interface in the upper-left corner
+- there are two source-output interface in the upper-left corner

--the negative source is in 0,0 , the positive source is in 0,1
+- the negative source is in 0,0 , the positive source is in 0,1

--you have to connect the sources to set a data for ininterface
+- you have to connect the sources to set a data for ininterface

 ### Component

--AND size:3*3
+- AND size:3*3

--OR  size:3*3
+- OR  size:3*3

--XOR size:3*3
+- XOR size:3*3

--INVERSE size:1*3
+- INVERSE size:1*3

--BITDISPLAY size:3*3
+- BITDISPLAY size:3*3

--BYTEDISPLAY size:10*3
+- BYTEDISPLAY size:10*3

 ### Command